 I have a subcontract with another site impacted by COVID-19.
 Do I need to pause as well, if the pause applies to my protocol at SDSU?

 Yes.
-Rationale: The same ethical issues relating to the changed risk/benefit ratio that apply to a SDSU site apply elsewhere.
+Rationale: The same ethical issues relating to the changed risk-benefit ratio that applies to an SDSU site apply elsewhere.

 If my study is being conducted off-site, may it continue?